nvmwill/nexmo-developer/_tutorials/en/video/publish-streams/android/2-initialize-publisher-object.md

 ## Initializing a Publisher object

-A Publisher object is used to capture an audio-video stream from the device's microphone and camera for use in an Vonage Video session.
+A Publisher object is used to capture an audio-video stream from the device's microphone and camera for use in a Vonage Video session.

 For a basic publisher, use the `Publisher.Builder` class to instantiate a Publisher object.
 Pass in the Android application context for the publisher: